LesleyLai/digital-garden/content/Concepts/root mean square error.md

 where $e_i$ are the [[residual (statistics)|residuals]] (difference between the observed value and the estimated value) for each data point.

 > [!hint]
-> Similar to [[./variance|variance]], RMS error use the mean of the squared residuals.
+> Similar to [[./variance and standard deviation|variance]], RMS error use the mean of the squared residuals.
 Using just the mean of the residuals in linear regression would always result in zero.

 > [!example]+ Given data of size 2, where the 2 values have residuals of 9 and 6, what is the population RMS error?
 >$$